ethereum/populus/docs/dev_cycle.part-02.rst

 Well, deployment works.
 Since the ``tester`` chain is not persistent, everything was deleted, but the deployment should work on persistent
 chains: it's the same Ethereum protocol.
-Check for yourself and run the deploy again, it will re-dploy exactly the same,since each starts from reset state.
+Check for yourself and run the deploy again, it will re-dploy exactly the same,since each starts from a reset state.

 Interim Summary